catseye/Chrysoberyl/article/Retrocomputing.md

 these dependencies are only partial:

 **[Shelta][]** is a programming language.
+Shelta can be built under any system with a [NASM][] assembler, but requires DOS to run, and the executables it produces also run only under DOS (unless you bypass that part of the stdlib).

 **[ILLGOL][]** is an illness disguised as a programming language empire.

-*   Shelta can be built under any system with a [NASM][] assembler, but requires DOS to run, and the executables it produces also run only under DOS; and
-*   ILLGOL can be built and run on any system with a decent [ANSI C][] compiler, such as `gcc`, but the executables it produces will only run under DOS.
+ILLGOL can be built and run on any system with a decent [ANSI C][] compiler, such as `gcc`, but the executables it produces will only run under DOS.

-You can try (at your own risk, of course) using the project under some more-or-less modern version of Windows and hope that it emulates DOS well enough to work.
-It might, it might not.
-If not, you have options:

-*   DOSBox is an emulator, available for many systems, which simulates both an IBM PC compatible, and
-    MS-DOS on top of it.
-It should be plenty sufficient for running DOS-based software found here.
-*   For a more heavyweight solution, you could install FreeDOS on a PC emulator such as QEMU.

-All of the above-mentioned emulators are open-source.

 ### Z80

-*   genre: machine language
 *   specification-link: 'http://www.zilog.com/manage_directlink.php?filepath=docs/z80/um0080&extn=.pdf'
 *   wikipedia: [Zilog Z80](https://en.wikipedia.org/wiki/Zilog_Z80)